libreas/libreas.github.io/ausgabe40/toledo/main.md

-**VT: In your chapters you explain about the models of LIS, and the fact that the model used in Brazil is a technicist model, where libraries are taken \"as places of practicality, efficiency and services\", and they see themselves as impartial.
+**VT: In your chapters you explain about the models of LIS, and the fact that the model used in Brazil is a technicist model, where libraries are taken "as places of practicality, efficiency and services", and they see themselves as impartial.
 What is your idea behind epistemic disobedience and** *Critical Antiracist and Decolonial Librarianship***?**